Pivot, get creative, pivot again, and have some faith.

 On a drive through any town center across the globe you’ll see homemade signs on lawns of healthcare workers that say, “a hero lives here.”
 For these recruiting teams, they’ve always felt part of that rally cry and have been more connected than ever to their colleagues on the frontlines.

-St. Luke’s Health System has focused on moving people around the organization where they’re needed the most so no one is sidelined.
-Devereux employees that are able to work remote are making masks for their colleagues who are on-site.
-The team at Trilogy Health Services pulled together to craft new ways to continue their well-loved employee recognition program when monthly celebrations had to be cancelled.
+St. Luke’s Health System has focused on moving people around the organisation where they’re needed the most so no one is sidelined.
+Devereux personnel that are able to work remote are making masks for their colleagues who are on-site.
+The team at Trilogy Health Services pulled together to craft new ways to continue their well-loved employee recognition programme when monthly celebrations had to be cancelled.